njahn82/hoa_validation/analysis/cor_tables.md

 ## About

-The aim of this document is to determine the correlation between coefficients for several hybrid open access indicators between hoaddata, Web of Science and Scopus.
+The aim of this document is to determine the correlation coefficients for several hybrid open access indicators between hoaddata, Web of Science and Scopus, focusing on country affiliations between 2019 and 2023.
+Related research have compared open scholarly data sources and propietory databases at the country-level using Spearman’s rank correlation coefficient (Alperin et al. 2024) and Kendal tau correlation (Akbaritabar, Theile, and Zagheni 2024), showing high level of correlations.

 ## Data preparation